 Three out of every five people in Wakanda go barefoot, a deliberate decision by the costuming department.

 The scars on Erik Killmonger's body are a form of body modification called scarification, a dying tradition carried out by some African tribes.
 Some tribes use it as a form of identity/social status and some to mark milestones achieved in life; for Killmonger, each scar represented a person he had killed.
 Him doing this to his body can also be seen as a misguided way for him to connect with his African ancestry.

 Black Panther is the first movie in the Marvel Cinematic Universe to have its opening weekend domestic box office surpass its production cost.
-It cost $200,000,000 to make the movie, while its Thursday night, Friday, Saturday, and Sunday opening weekend domestic box office was $202,000,000.
+It cost $200 million to make the movie, and its Thursday night, Friday, Saturday, and Sunday opening weekend domestic box office was $202 million.

-When Killmonger (Michael B. Jordan) broke the spear he was holding to make it a hand held weapon before he started his challenge with T'Challa it was a nod to Shaka Zulu.
-Shaka Zulu is one of the biggest military leaders in history.
-He couldn't understand why the Zulus would throw away their spears in battle so he developed the short stabbing spear.
-It was called an "iklwa" which is derived from the sound that the spear makes as it stabs into the body and the sucking sound when it is withdrawn.
+When Killmonger (Michael B. Jordan) broke the spear he was holding to make it a hand held weapon before he started his challenge with T'Challa it was a nod to the African warrior Shaka Zulu, one of the biggest military leaders in history.
+He couldn't understand why the Zulus would throw away their spears in battle so he developed a short stabbing spear.

 Director Ryan Coogler brought in consultants who are experts on African history and politics to work on defining Wakanda: "There are many African countries, each with different histories, mythologies, and cultures.
 There are several tribes who live amongst each other and together they make the identity of their country.
 We honed in on some of the history/cultural influences from African countries and then made estimations."